 One woman in four experiences domestic abuse in her lifetime.
 Two women are killed each week by a current or former partner in England and Wales.
 With statistics like these, tackling domestic abuse is a national priority, which we all have a role to play in bringing to an end.

-Contact us to learn more about our approach to domestic violence.
+Contact us to learn more about our approach to domestic abuse.

 Reducing instances of domestic abuse and sexual violence through quicker referrals, enhanced data and joined-up support.

 Domestic abuse can happen to anyone, regardless of age, social background, gender, religion, sexuality or ethnicity.
 It’s a common crime however which, in the vast majority of cases, is experienced by women and perpetrated by men, often a partner or ex-partner, but also by a family member or carer.
 The abuse can be physical, emotional, psychological, financial or sexual and follows a pattern of controlling, coercive, threatening, degrading and violent behaviour.
 It can begin at any stage of a relationship and tends to continue with incidents generally becoming more frequent and severe over time.

 It’s a national problem that blights the lives of women, children and their families at an estimated cost of almost £23billion a year.
 It’s also a problem that is complex to solve as there are many practical and psychological barriers to ending a relationship with a violent partner.
 Tackling this problem involves a secure, multi-level approach involving a range of professionals who are specialised in providing effective and timely support so that those at risk of harm are protected.

 A suite of linked products to manage the entire process.

 Our suite of products link together to keep all of your information in one place.
 From initial referrals, through to risk assessments and full case management, we can make life easier for you at every step.